apache/whimsy/MACOSX.md

 $ brew update
 ```

-Homebrew has removed options we need from two of the formulas we need.
+Homebrew has (as of 2019) removed options we need from two of the formulas we need.
 Fix formulas for `openldap` and `apr-util` to make the required options standard.
 Note that we have to remove the bottles otherwise a version of the software is downloaded that does not include the options we require.
+You will need to fix these formulas and re-update brew.

 ```
 $ cd /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula